vmware-tanzu/secrets-manager/docs/_pages/0060-philosophy.md

 It can securely store arbitrary values that you, as an administrator, associate with keys.
 It does that, and it does that well.

-If you are searching for a solution to create and store X.509 certificates, create dynamic secrets, automate your PKI infrastructure, federate your identities, use as an OTP generator, policy manager, in short, anything other than a secure key-value store, then VMware Secrets Manager is likely not the solution you are looking for.

 ## Be Kubernetes-Native

 **VMware Secrets Manager** is designed to run on Kubernetes and **only** on Kubernetes.

 That helps us leverage Kubernetes concepts like *Operators*, *Custom Resources*, and *Controllers* to our advantage to simplify workflow and state management.

 If you are looking for a solution that runs outside Kubernetes or as a standalone binary, then VMware Secrets Manager is not the Secrets Store you're looking for.

 ## Have a Minimal and Intuitive API

 As an administrator, there is a limited set of API endpoints that you can interact with **VMware Secrets Manager**.
 This makes **VMware Secrets Manager** easy to manage.

 In addition, a minimal set of APIs means a smaller attack surface, a smaller footprint, and a codebase that is easy to understand, test, audit, and